Book: Why We Buy – The Science of Shopping

 Author: Paco Underhill

 Every now and then, a goodie but oldie takes the cake for my book of the month.
-I’ve read 6 good books over the past 6 weeks, but it was Paco Underhill’s 1999 vintage “Why we Buy – The Science of Shopping” proved how some basic things don’t change in the world of buying behaviour and consumerism in the modern world.
+I’ve read 6 good books over the past 6 weeks, but it was Paco Underhill’s 1999 vintage “Why we Buy – The Science of Shopping” proved how some basic things don’t change in the world of buying behaviour and consumerism, even amidst a global pandemic!

 Here are just a few kickers from the book to take away (excuse the pun!):

-a) The more time a customer spends in your shop, the more likely they will spend more – create ambiance with music and colour;
+a) The more time a customer spends in your shop or on your website, the more likely they will spend more – create ambiance with music and colour;

 b) Transition time – give the customer time (5-10s) to adjust to the new environment with their 5 senses;